ied206/Joveler.Compression/Joveler.Compression.XZ/USAGE.md

 #### NOTES

 - Create an empty file named `Joveler.Compression.XZ.Precompiled.Exclude` in the project directory to prevent copy of the package-embedded binary.
+- If you call `XZInit.GlobalInit()` without `libPath` parameter on Linux or macOS, it will search for system-installed liblzma.
+  - Linux binaries are not portable.
+They may not work on your distribution.
+In that case, call parameter-less `XZInit.GlobalInit()` to use system-installed liblzma.

 ### Cleanup